 As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

-This cheerful Santa Claus ornament is guaranteed to bring a smile to your face and to get you in the Christmas spirit.
-This cute tree decoration is easy to make with some polymer clay and a few household tools.
-This is a great beginner project if you'd like to start working with polymer clay.
+This cheerful Santa Claus ornament is guaranteed to bring a smile to your face and get you in the Christmas spirit.
+It's a great beginner project if you'd like to start working with polymer clay.

 Polymer Clay Colors - I recommend using Sculpey clay colors.

 - Red or green for your star body - I used about 1/2 of a block for my ornament.

 - The flesh color of your choice for the face.

 - White for the details - Sculpey makes a white clay, a pearl color, and a white with glitter.
 Any of these choices would be great for this project.

 - Blue, black, or brown for the eyes.

 - Green (optional) for some decoration.

 - A eye pin (jewelry supply) or a small piece of wire.